Death of a property owner

 Step 1.
-Print out on both sides of one piece of paper and fill in the application to note death by surviving proprietor form.
+Print out on both sides of one piece of paper and fill in the application to note death by surviving proprietor .

 Step 2.
-You must provide the original death certificate as proof of death and this will be sighted and returned to you.
+You must provide the original death certificate as proof of death.
+This will be sighted and returned to you.

 Step 3.
 You must have your original form signed in front of a qualified witness before taking it to the Land Titles Office.

 Step 4.
 Attach any duplicate title certificates, if they have been issued.

 If the property is mortgaged, and the title certificate is with a bank or financial institution, you need to ask the bank or financial institution to produce this to the Land Titles Office at the same time you lodge your application.